Competencies

 If the braces are not worn for a longer period of time, it can also happen that the teeth move back into their original position.
 This can result in the treatment taking longer or the teeth not remaining in the desired position after the treatment has been completed.

-It is therefore important to wear the loose braces as recommended by your orthodontist in Cologne Rodenkirchen and to maintain them regularly.
-If you have problems wearing your braces, you should definitely talk to your orthodontist to find possible solutions.
+It is therefore important to wear the removable braces as recommended and to care for them regularly.
+If you have any problems wearing the braces, be sure to talk to your orthodontist to find possible solutions.

 What is the cheapest brace?